sjapaget/airbnb-clone/README.md

 - Generate reviews controller (new, create, index, destroy) User Stories:

+I can see all the available bicycles [X]
 I can add a bicycle to rent []
 I can edit the details of a bicycle I'm offering to rent [] I can remove a bicycle I'm offering for rent []